 The list includes grease guns for both easy and difficult jobs.
 We have tried to cover all possible aspects including size, price, grease holding capacity, and power type.
-Now that you know the necessary stuff, let’s move on to our list of the 5 best grease guns.
+Now that you know the necessary stuff, let’s move on to our comparison list of the 5 best grease guns.

-Its structure is rather simple with a non-slip rubber grip; this reduces the chances of dropping the gun and getting your hand numb.
+Its structure is rather simple with a non-slip rubber grip.
+This reduces the chances of dropping the gun and getting your hand numb.
 You can even hold this piston type gun with one hand due to its comfortable grip.

 Bravex SW-02 has an o-ring sealed high-pressure piston design, which stops any lubricant from leaking from the pump head.
 The metallic head case is very durable and can easily survive a few falls.
 The air bleeder valve doesn’t let air bubbles block the grease flow.
 The canister of the gun is built with cold drawn steel tube.
 The grease refill tubes can be installed in the valve with ease.

-The package includes an 18-inch heavy-duty reinforced flex hose with spring guard and a coupler.
+The package includes a grease gun your flexible hose, zerk fitting, hardline, and a grease tip.
+I would recommend adding the Lock and Lube quick coupler.
+Sometimes does zerk fitting gets stuck.
+This will help with that problem.
 The hose seems to fit many fittings.
 It also includes a 5-½-inch hard metal extension tube with a sharp nozzle.
 There is also a battery included.

 Bravex SW-02 comes with a 3-year warranty.
 It is very powerful and can even lubricate clogged fittings.
 Best results can be seen with automotive and trailer lubrication.
 Some may find the assembly a bit hard because grease guns have complex structures but the instruction manual will help.